 Hydrogen

-Associate Professor Mark Paskevicius
+Professor Mark Paskevicius

-Mark Paskevicius is an Associate Professor in Physics and Astronomy and specialises in renewable energy storage.
+Mark Paskevicius is an Professor in Physics and Astronomy and specialises in renewable energy storage.
 His work focuses on developing materials for solid-state hydrogen storage in automotive, stationary, and export applications.
 He also leads research on boron-rich materials for solid-state ion conductors in batteries.

 Mining and critical minerals